 Hidden Lake Lookout

-To reach the trailhead, you’ll drive 10 miles up the Cascade River Road outside Marblemount, which is a nicely maintained gravel road.
-Look for the junction to Forest Road 1540 and bring a high-clearance vehicle.
-The road is deeply rutted and rocky.
-The parking area is small and this place has exploded in popularity over the last few years, so park smartly.
-And definitely consider a week-day visit!
+To reach the trailhead, you’ll drive 10 miles up the Cascade River Road outside Marblemount, which is a well maintained gravel road.
+Look for the junction to Forest Road 1540 and then you’ll likely need a high-clearance vehicle.
+The road can be deeply rutted and rocky.
+The parking area is small and this place has also exploded in popularity over the last few years, so park smartly and leave plenty of room for others to exit.
+Definitely consider a week-day visit!

 The trail starts in thick forest for about a mile before opening up.
-As you switchback upwards into a rocky alpine environment you’ll find it hard not to stop every few feet because suddenly behind you… big mountain glaciers!
+As you switchback upwards into a rocky alpine environment you’ll find it hard not to stop every few feet because suddenly behind you are some big mountain glaciers!
 Mt Baker, Shuksan and Eldorado are spectacular!

 Around 3-3.5 miles in, you’ll get your first look at Hidden Lake Lookout perched precariously on top of a near vertical spire.
 If you want dramatic, this is it!

 As you start up this rocky gully, snow can linger late in the season and the path isn’t always obvious.
 If you get below the lookout spire and can’t find the trail, look hard for cairns and follow a slanted rock straight up to a saddle below and to the left of the lookout spire.
 You’ll eventually spy some cairns tied with colorful orange ribbon.
 Once you crest the saddle, the views of Hidden Lake and the Cascades are immense!
 A trail continues on up the backside of the mountain straight below the lookout with a final short but easy rock scramble to the top.